 Three Reeds Duo

 With co-founders Leah and Paul Forsyth, the Three Reeds Duo is a unique chamber ensemble that has performed for audiences on three different continents.
 This oboe/saxophone duo, formed in 2005, has built a repertoire ranging from baroque and classical transcriptions to contemporary concert literature.
-Three Reeds has performed in a variety of venues all over the world, ranging from NASA Conferences and World Saxophone Congresses to High School and University to traditional wedding ceremonies.
+Three Reeds has performed in a variety of venues all over the world, ranging from NASA Conferences and World Saxophone Congresses to High Schools and Universities to traditional wedding ceremonies.

 In 2015, Three Reeds was the winner of the Alford Professorship at Northwestern State University, where they are both professors on their respective instruments.
 This professorship allowed them to record their debut CD, signals cross.
 Released in the summer of 2016, this is the first CD ever recorded of oboe/saxophone duos.
 The Three Reeds Duo has commissioned works for oboe/saxophone duo from such composers as Peter Lieuwen, Alyssa Morris, Gregory Wanamaker, and Marcus Maroney. signals cross is available for purchase by clicking HERE and sending us an email, Blue Griffin, or by download through iTunes.